-The Environmental Engineering Department is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org
+The Environmental Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

-The educational objectives for the Bachelor degree in Environmental Engineering are that all graduates:
+The Program Educational Objectives for the Bachelor degree in Environmental Engineering are that all graduates:

 - Are able to apply fundamental principles of mathematics, science, and engineering to solve water, air, and land environmental problems.